4416. Testing System

 delete[] acm;

-Algorithm realization – build-in comparator
+Algorithm implementation – build-in comparator

 #include <cstdio>